Team-Nando/OE4-Asset_Capacity_Delta_V_Integrated_MV-LV_Calculation/README.md

 Nando Ochoa (luis.ochoa@unimelb.edu.au ; https://sites.google.com/view/luisfochoa)

+## Acknowledgements
+We acknowledge AusNet Services for providing the data listed below, which was essential to create this repository.
+- Anonymised historical active power demand of some customers (smart meter data)
+- The data (i.e., topology, impedances, distribution transformers) of one of their MV feeders (indirectly used by this repository)

+More details of this data can be found in the [Team Nando GitHub repository for Australian MV-LV Networks](https://github.com/Team-Nando/MV-LV-Networks), files named "Network_4_Urban_CRE21" and "Profiles".

+We also acknowledge the Australian Bureau of Meteorology for providing the solar radiation data.

 ## Licenses
 Since this repository uses dss_python which is based on OpenDSS, both licenses have been included.
 This repository uses the BSD 3-Clause "New" or "Revised" license.
 Check all corresponding files (`LICENSE-OpenDSS`, `LICENSE-dss_python`, `LICENSE`).